• Skip to primary navigation

 How to Color Code Your Closet?

-Remember, getting help when you purge a messy closet is OK - no judgment here.
-Asking a friend or hiring a professional to help, will give you the distance from the items and allow you to let go of them easier.
-No one wants to get an organized closet with things that they do not care for.
-So taking the time to purge before making your organized closet will be essential in creating space and removing the waste.
+Getting help when you purge a messy closet is OK - no judgment here.
+Asking a friend or hiring a professional to help will give you the distance from the items and allow you to let go of them more easily.
+No one wants to get an organized closet with things they do not care for.
+So, taking the time to purge before making your organized closet will be essential in creating space and removing waste.

-If you need virtual help in the purging and organizing process, contact Sabrina's Organizing.
+Contact Sabrina's Organizing if you need virtual help in the purging and one room in one month organizing consultations.

 Want some more inspiration?
 Visit our closet organization for additional tips below.
-The Cap titles are from Sabrina's Organizing blog.
+The CAPITALIZED TITLES are from Sabrina's Organizing blog.

 6 STEPS TO ORGANIZE KIDS CLOSETS